 - At the date of the inheritance, the beneficiary is not beneficially entitled to any other dwelling house or to any interest in another dwelling house.

-- If the beneficiary is under 55, he must either continue to live in the house for 6 years after the date of the inheritance or in the event of sale, invest the proceeds of sale in another dwelling which will be his only or main residence, to avoid a clawback.
+- If the beneficiary is under 65, he/she must either continue to live in the house for 6 years after the date of the inheritance or in the event of sale, invest the proceeds of sale in another dwelling which will be his/her only or main residence, to avoid a clawback.

 The relief is very restricted in the case of gifts.
 Relief will only be available where the beneficiary is a dependant

 relative of the donor; for these purposes, the beneficiary must be over 65 or incapacitated due to mental/physical